cjus/node-neo4j-presentation/presentation/readme.md

 The data was compiled into a Google spreadsheet making it difficult to clearly see the rats nest of underlying interconnections.

-^Later that day Sanchez Castro posted a tweet asking @Neo4j to help make sense of the compiled data.
+Later that day Sanchez Castro posted a tweet asking @Neo4j to help make sense of the compiled data.

 The team at Neo Technologies was happy to oblige and proceeded to load the data into a Neo4j graph.